agarthetiger/mkdocs/docs/raspberry-pi/raspberry-pi-cluster/part-2.md

 ### Future enhancements

-The Breakout PiZero board was really too small for this project.
-With the logic level converter board being 5 pins wide there was little option but to cross signal and power wires over each other.
-The wiring under the board is not accessible which I could have used pins and sockets to connect the logic level converter board in a removable way.
-It does work so it is good enough for purpose, but I'm not proud of the wiring layout which is really not tidy.
-Pins for the 12v supply leads would be useful, as would some insulation between the underside of the board and the conductive aluminium heatsinks on the Raspberry CPU, which could cause a short if not careful to stabalise the board when connecting or removing the 4 pin fan connector.
+Pins and a detachable connector for the 12v supply leads would be useful, as would some insulation between the underside of the board and the conductive aluminium heatsinks on the Raspberry CPU, which could cause a short if not careful to stabalise the board when connecting or removing the 4 pin fan connector.
 Hopefully adding standoffs to fix the board in place will help, especially as I will enlarge the mounting holes to M3 size.

 ### Resources